Azulejos – a quintessential part of the Portuguese heritage

 When a Portuguese King falls in love with a Moorish tradition

-It was Portugal’s King Manuel I who brought this technique to his country, after a visit he made in Andalucia.
-Amazed by those colored pieces of tiles, he decided to bring them in Portugal, and this is how a new era in decorating started.
-Over the years, Portugal became the main client of the Spain pottery workshops.
-It was a new artwork, embraced by the Portuguese, that will define from now on the country’s cultural heritage.
+Portugal’s King Manuel I brought this technique to his country after a visit to Andalucia.
+Amazed by those colored tiles, he decided to get them to Portugal, and this is how a new era in decorating started.
+Over the years, Portugal became the main client of the Spanish pottery workshops.
+It was a new artwork embraced by the Portuguese that will define the country’s cultural heritage from now on.

-First Azulejos (13th to 15th century), with deep Moorish influences, had simple geometrical patterns and were usually glazed in neutral colors.
-Portuguese introduced not only the Azulejos but also the Arab concept of “fear of empty spaces” – a concept that made them covering entire walls and floors in tiles.
-The Arabic Room, in Sintra Palace, is a good example where these first types of Azulejos can be seen.
+With profound Moorish influences, the first Azulejos (13th to 15th century) had simple geometric patterns and were usually glazed in neutral colors.
+Portuguese introduced the Azulejos and the Arab concept of “fear of empty spaces”—an idea that made them cover entire walls and floors in tiles.
+The Arabic Room in Sintra Palace is an excellent example of where these first types of Azulejos can be seen.

 First pottery workshops in Portugal

-In the second half of the 16th century, first pottery workshops made their appearance in Lisbon.
-Portuguese started to produce Azulejos according to the faience technique imported from Italy.
-More and more workshops were expanding their tiles production to meet the increasing demand that came from the nobility and clergy.
-Now, Azulejos have often religious themes, and many of the mosaics consisted of white tiles surrounded by blue tiles.
+The first pottery workshops appeared in Lisbon in the second half of the 16th century.
+Portuguese started to produce Azulejos using the faience technique imported from Italy.
+More and more workshops were expanding their tile production to meet the increasing demand from the nobility and clergy.
+Now, Azulejos often have religious themes, and many mosaics consisted of white tiles surrounded by blue tiles.
 There was a flourishing time for the Azulejos industry.

 Pattern Azulejos

-Floral, decorative and religious motifs were frequently used, with mosaics depicting scenes from the Old and New Testament.
-Other than that, Azulejos with a repetitive pattern were representative for the 17th century.
-This also was the time when Dutch influences began to appear – blue and white tiles were in high demand.
+Floral, decorative, and religious motifs were frequently used, with mosaics depicting scenes from the Old and New Testament.
+Other than that, Azulejos with a repetitive pattern were representative of the 17th century.
+This also was when Dutch influences began to appear – blue and white tiles were in high demand.

 The Golden Age of Azulejos

-In the 18th century, Azulejos industry was at its peak.
-This decorative art was already deeply embedded in Portugal’s cultural tradition, and beautifully decorated edifices were blooming everywhere.
-Rococo was the predominant style, and blue, white, and yellow were the colors used the most.
+In the 18th century, the Azulejos industry was at its peak.
+This decorative art was deeply embedded in Portugal’s cultural tradition, and beautifully decorated edifices bloomed everywhere.
+Rococo was the predominant style, and blue, white, and yellow were the most common colors.

-But in 1755, a strong earthquake shook Lisbon, causing severe destructions in many of the city’s buildings.
-As a result, aside from their decorative role, Azulejos started to gain a functional purpose as well, being used as protection for future disasters.
+But in 1755, a strong earthquake shook Lisbon, destroying many of the city’s buildings.
+As a result, aside from their decorative role, Azulejos also started to gain a functional purpose, being used as protection against future disasters.

 Industrial production: a new urban landscape is born

 Brazilian immigrants set in Porto, around 1840, the first ceramic factory where tiles could be mass produced.
-The use of the relief shapes was a new technique that would distinguish Northern Portugal’s tiles from Lisbon’s tiles.
+Using the relief shapes was a new technique to distinguish Northern Portugal’s tiles from Lisbon’s.
 In the meantime,

 Art Nouveau, Art Deco, and the contemporary Azulejos

-It was the early 20th century when the first Art Nouveau and Art Deco influences made their appearance.
+The first Art Nouveau and Art Deco influences appeared in the early 20th century.
 Later, in the 1930s, Azulejos tiles found a new home: the railway stations.
-One of the most distinguished panels can be found in Sao Bento Station, in Porto.
+One of the most distinguished panels can be found in Sao Bento Station in Porto.

-The panel consists of over 20,000 tiles and represents the grand entrance of King D. Joao and Queen Philippa in the city of Porto.
+The panel comprises over 20,000 tiles and represents King D. Joao and Queen Philippa’s grand entrance in Porto.

-Underground stations also benefit from Azulejos decorations.
-In Lisbon and Porto, many of them have such panels, and one of the most remarkable ceramic artwork is located in Bolhao Market Underground Station (Porto).
+Underground stations also benefit from Azulejo decorations.
+Many of them in Lisbon and Porto have such panels, and one of the most remarkable ceramic artworks is located in Bolhao Market Underground Station (Porto).

-Nowadays, the National Azulejo Museum in Lisbon houses the most extensive collection of Azulejos in the world, and it’s an excellent place to found out more about their history and to admire their beauty.
+Nowadays, the National Azulejo Museum in Lisbon houses the most extensive collection of Azulejos in the world.
+It’s an excellent place to learn more about their history and admire their beauty.

 But there’s another museum where Azulejos can be found: the cities of Portugal.
-For streets are museums of time, and every building, church, wall or subway station will tell you the story of Portugal’s love affair with Azulejos.
+The streets are museums of time, and every building, church, wall, or subway station will tell you the story of Portugal’s love affair with Azulejos.